Configuration

 excluded_functions = ["health_check"]

-Signal events are stored in monthly-partitioned tables on the analytics connection pool.
+Signal events are stored in monthly-partitioned tables.
 The collector buffers events in memory and flushes them in batches using PostgreSQL's UNNEST() for efficient writes.

 Patterns